Skip to content

 H->>CLI: kaddo add agents

-CLI->>Repo: architecture/agents/*.md
+CLI->>Repo: knowledge/agents/*.md

 H->>CLI: kaddo understand